LIABILITY MEDICARE SET-ASIDES (LMSA)

-There are no guidelines or formal review process for liability settlements at this time.
+There are no guidelines or a formal review process for liability settlements at this time.
 However, there are two memorandums that attorneys should be familiar with as it relates to liability Medicare set asides.
+The first is the May 25, 2011 Stalcup memo, while the second is the September 30, 2011 treating physician certification memo.
+An in-depth examination of these memos serves as the starting point in determining the nature of the Medicare Secondary Payer compliance obligations in any given liability case.

 A memo was issued by Sally Stalcup, the MSP Regional Coordinator for CMS (Region 6 – Dallas RO) in May of 2011, which was the first detailed written pronouncement from CMS addressing Medicare set-asides in liability cases.
-While it is informative and gives a glimpse of the thoughts of some at CMS regarding liability Medicare set asides, it isn’t law.
+While it is informative and gives a glimpse of the thoughts of some at CMS regarding liability Medicare set-asides, it isn’t law.
 The memo is simply one CMS Regional Coordinator’s viewpoint.
 Until CMS issues formal guidance or there is law regarding Medicare set asides, we are left with nothing definitive to hang our hat on in terms of how to deal with Medicare’s “future interest”.
-Nevertheless, I will highlight the important portions of the memo below and try to add some clarity.

 The memo starts out with an important statement.
 Ms. Stalcup indicates that the “information provided is only intended to be a general summary” but it isn’t “intended to take the place of either the written law or regulations.”
 While Ms. Stalcup encourages readers to review statutes, regulations and other materials issued by CMS on this subject, that is impossible as there is nothing that specifically addresses liability Medicare set asides.
 She limits the applicability of the memo to the states covered by the Region 6 office, which are Oklahoma, Texas, New Mexico, Louisiana and Arkansas.